-You are able to change your t-shirt size preference until August 2, 2017, HERE.
-If you missed the cut-off date; after the ride, we would be happy to swap your un-worn shirt for another size, if available, at the t-shirt tent.
+You are able to change your t-shirt size preference until about three weeks before the event through RunSignUp.
+Exact dates will vary depending in each ride.
+If you missed the cut-off date, after the ride, we would be happy to swap your un-worn shirt for another size at the t-shirt tent if it is available.

 Where’s a good place to hang out before or after the tour to meet some like-minded cyclists?

 Please check out our list of Ride Sponsors!
 They are the bike shops we go to, the restaurants we eat in, and the bars we responsibly have 1.5 beers in before safely riding our bikes home with helmets on.

 Helmets are mandatory.

 But…I don’t have one that fits my new hairstyle/matches my fixed gear’s colo(u)rway?
 Do I still have to?